pavelsuk/SamepagePresentation/README.md

 Notes
 -----
-- it's working only on pages with two/tree columns.
 - central column is used for presentation
 - one component = one slide
 - only some components and content will look good